Titanfall2-T/Chat-Utility-Mod/README.md

 # Chat Utility Mod (CUM)

-## Finally, a public update after more than a year!

 This epic mod sends messages based on various in-game actions of you and other players!

 ## How To Use CUM